-Let’s get to the point— the national average roof replacement cost in America is around $8,000.
+There are many factors that go into calculating a roof replacement cost like material, size, and complexity of your roof.
+But to provide a general range, the national average roof replacement cost in America is around $8,000.
 However, the range of a new roof can be anywhere from $5,000 up to $40,000+.
 The fact is it’s expensive.

 But while a roof replacement will be one of the biggest investments you make in your home, it’s also an investment that pays back for decades upon decades.